 I am a Parent Carer

-A Parent Carer or guardian is someone who provides support to their child, including grown up son or daughter, aged up to 25 years, who could not manage without their help.
-This care could be due to the child or adult being ill, disabled or have a mental illness or addiction.
+A Parent Carer or guardian is someone who provides support to their child, including grown-up son or daughter, aged up to 25 years, who could not manage without their help.
+This care could be due to the child or adult being ill, disabled or having a mental illness or addiction.

 As a parent of a child with a disability or long-term illness, life can be incredibly demanding.
 You may find that you spend so much time fighting for the right support for your child, that your own physical and mental wellbeing is abandoned.
 Reaching out for support is not always easy, so simply being on this page is a step in the right direction.

 Here you will be able to find the right information, advice and specialist services who can support you and your family to achieve the best possible outcome.
 It may be some light touch support or more intense support, there is something to help everyone.